 My personal goal this year has been to reduce the growing list of books I want to read.
 So far it’s going like gangbusters.
 I’ve never read so many books in a short amount of time – unless you count the summer I tried to read every Hardy Boys book on a bet I eventually lost.
-Anyway, my real goal is to read at least one book from every popular series.
+Anyway, my real goal is to read every book in popular series.
 I’ve missed out on way too many.

 The Charlie Joe Jackson series by Tommy Greenwald (…Guide to not Reading in 2011; …Guide to Extra Credit in 2012; and … Guide to Summer Vacation in 2013) fit the bill.

+I read the first story when it came out in 2011 and I’m featuring it today.
+I got a little behind on Tommy’s other stories but will alleviate that misstep soon.
 I went in not expecting to like the first story, especially since I’m an avid reader.
-I closed the first book and became an instant fan.
+But when I closed the first book I became an instant fan.

 PUBLICATION DATE:2011 LEVEL: 5.4 WORD COUNT: 31,573